Garmin HRM-Fit review: The comfortable new way to track your workouts

 Garmin’s latest heart rate monitor has been purpose-built for women, with more accurate heart rate data and a comfortable fit in mind.
 But, is it worth the investment?
 Let’s find out.

-If you're in the market for one of the best fitness trackers but the array of watch and ring designs aren't for you, you'll want to know about Garmin's latest model.
+If you're in the market for one of the best fitness trackers but if you're asking 'which Garmin should I buy' and the array of watches aren't for you, you'll want to know about Garmin's latest model.
 The HRM-Fit is designed to fit comfortably and securely onto the band of your sports bra, offering an option out of sight and out of mind.

 After testing many devices over the past few months, I had a lot of expectations of the Garmin HRM-Fit.
 Of course, this heart rate monitor doesn’t come with all the bells and whistles that smartwatches and fitness trackers do - and standalone heart rate monitors aren’t for everyone - but if you are interested in trying a different approach to tracking your workouts, it could be for you.